melvinsh/pathfinder/README.md

   - PHP-FPM status pages.
   - Prometheus metrics endpoints.
 - Simple and efficient command-line interface.
-- Sorts and lists unique paths or URLs found in the status pages.
+- Sorts and lists unique paths found in the status pages.
-- Uses Go's native libraries for network and regular expression handling.

 ## Installation
-To use Pathfinder, you need to have Go installed on your system.
+To use `pathfinder`, you need to have Go installed on your system.
 You can install Go from [the official Go website](https://golang.org/dl/).
 Once Go is installed, you can clone the repository and build the binary:

 ``` shell
 git clone https://github.com/melvinsh/pathfinder.git